 The financial statements have been prepared on a going concern basis, which assumes the Company will continue in operational existence for the foreseeable future.
-The Directors have prepared financial forecasts and projections for a period of at least 12 months from the date of issue of the financial statements and the Directors have made supported assumptions regarding future funding, and share capital to be issued, which the Directors feel is sufficient for the financial statements to be prepared on the going concern basis.
+The Directors have prepared financial forecasts and projections for a period of at least 12 months from the date of issue of the financial statements and the Directors have made supported assumptions regarding future funding and commitments, and share capital to be issued, which the Directors feel is sufficient for the financial statements to be prepared on the going concern basis.
+The outcome of sensitivity analysis performed on these projections surrounding the funding assumptions and other inputs, combined with funds available as at the reporting date, are consistent with this assessment.